This text has been professionally transcribed. However, for timely distribution, it has not been edited or proofread against the tape.

 need to better control nuclear, chemical, and biological weapons.
 Lately he has

-been concerned about problems with the
+been concerned about problems with the US intelligence system, which

 may have kept American officials from preventing the September 11 terrorist